 Milk Selection in Coffee

-Rueth says using almond milk or soy milk doesn’t automatically make a pumpkin spice latter or any flavored coffee beverage healthier.
+Rueth says having a pumpkin spice latte with almond milk or soy milk doesn’t automatically make it or any flavored coffee beverage healthier.
 She says an unsweetened soy milk latte will have a similar amount of calories and protein as a latte with fat-free dairy milk.
 When considering the unsweetened almond milk latte, it will be about half of the calories, but will not offer protein.
 In other words, you can choose between lower calories or lower protein.

 “If your Starbucks drink is your breakfast or snack, choosing a coffee with skim milk will be a great source of quality protein and carbohydrates to help sustain you until your next nourishing meal,” Rueth says.